-The node layout settings in the Side Panel are shown in figure 15.22.
+The node layout settings in the Side Panel are shown in figure 14.24.

-15.8.4 Label settings
+14.8.4 Label settings

 - Label font settings Can be used to specify/adjust font type, size and typography (Bold, Italic or normal). - Hide overlapping labels Disable automatic hiding of overlapping labels and display all labels even if they overlap. - Show internal node labels Labels for internal nodes of the tree (if any) can be displayed.
 Please note that subtrees and nodes can be labeled with a custom text.
-This is done by right clicking the node and selecting Edit Label (see figure 15.24). - Show leaf node labels Leaf node labels can be shown or hidden. - Rotate Subtree labels Subtree labels can be shown horizontally or vertically.
-Labels are shown vertically when "Rotate subtree labels" has been selected.
-Subtree labels can be added with the right click option "Set Subtree Label" that is enabled from "Decorate subtree" (see section 15.8.9).
+This is done by right clicking the node and selecting Edit Label (see figure 14.26). - Show leaf node labels Leaf node labels can be shown or hidden.